Third Anglo-Dutch War: Negotiations

 William rejected the offer, since it gave the Dutch nothing they did not already hold.
 Arlington and Buckingham then met with Louis and agreed the Heeswijk Accord on 16 July.
 This set out a list of shared demands and undertook not to conclude a separate peace, but neither side placed any reliance on it.
-Leopold's envoy in the Hague, Francois-Paul de Lisola, gave the States-General assurances of Imperial support and arranged for Spanish troops to hold the Dutch fortress cities of 's-Hertogenbosch and Breda, releasing their garrisons for the field army.
+Leopold's envoy in the Hague, François-Paul de Lisola, gave the States-General assurances of Imperial support and arranged for Spanish troops to hold the Dutch fortress cities of 's-Hertogenbosch and Breda, releasing their garrisons for the field army.

 A second letter from Charles on 18 July urged William to accept his terms, claiming the De Witts were the only obstacle to peace.
 He responded by offering fishing rights, £400,000, Sluys and Surinam, in return for recognition as Prince of Holland and England agreeing a separate peace.
 Based on the Heeswijk Accord, Louis demanded the Dutch cede their naval base at Hellevoetsluis to England, a demand he knew was unacceptable.
 After the terms were rejected on 20 July, Arlington and Buckingham returned to London.

 Johan de Witt had resigned as Grand Pensionary in June, while Cornelis was arrested for allegedly plotting to murder William.
-On 15 August, Charles' letter blaming the De Witts was published in Holland; motives are still debated but the effect was to inflame tensions and the two brothers were lynched by an Orangist civil militia on 20th.
-The Orangist Gaspar Fagel became Grand Pensionary and on 27 August the States of Holland passed legislation that removed their political opponents from local office and thus secured William's political position.
+On 15 August, Charles' letter blaming the De Witts was published in Holland; the effect was to inflame tensions and the two brothers were lynched by an Orangist civil militia on 20th.
+The Orangist Gaspar Fagel became Grand Pensionary, and on 27 August the States of Holland banned their political opponents from a local office, securing William's political position.